Latency Adjustable Transformer Encoder for Language Understanding: Experiments

 Compared to other works, DistilBERT model achieves 1.7 times speedup with around 2.74\% accuracy degradation on average.
 In DistilBERT, a pre-trained general-purpose language presentation model must be trained from scratch with significant effort.
 The TinyBERT model speedup is 2.0 times with 0.4\% accuracy drops on average.
 TinyBERT uses a two-stage learning framework that performs Transformer distillation at pre-training and fine-tuning phases with considerable excessive computational effort.
 The MobileBERT model speedup is 5.5 times with around 1.19\% accuracy drop, but the starting point of this model is BERT\textsubscript{large}.
 The PoWER-BERT model speedup is 2.9 times with around 0.92\% accuracy drop.
 However, the training of PoWER-BERT consists of 3 phases: "fine-tuning, elimination configuration search, and re-training" \cite{goyal2020power} that impose extra training effort.
 LayerDrop and FPT speedups are 1.7 and 1.5 times, respectively, with corresponding average accuracy drops of 1.47\% and 0.93\%.

-The table shows that the proposed method results are competitive and more effective than previous baseline methods on extensive experimented tasks.
-Moreover, compared to recently reported methods, our method is only applied in fine-tuning phase and offers the offline-tuning property.
+The table shows that the results of the suggested technique are competitive and more effective than previous baseline methods across a wide range of experimental tasks.
+Furthermore, compared to recently reported methods, our approach is applied only during the fine-tuning phase and offers the offline-tuning property.
+Blank fields in the table, indicate instances where some works did not report their assessments on certain datasets.